mmcdevitt/rover/README.md

 ## Cedrus Code Challenge

 ### Notes
-I did not have enought time to store the matches into a database.
+I did not have enough time to store the matches into a database.
 The appointment feature is responding with a 500 error.

 ### Installation
  - Fork and clone repo